-- Cornflour (cornstarch) (4): While traditional shortbread uses rice flour (like in these Orange Pistachio Shortbread), I sometimes use cornflour to give it a more soft and melty texture.
+- Cornflour (cornstarch) (4): While traditional shortbread uses rice flour (like in these Cranberry Pistachio Shortbread), I sometimes use cornflour to give it a more soft and melty texture.

 Flour (1) and sugar (2) round out the 6 ingredients you’ll need in this recipe.

 How to make them

 - Start by creaming together softened butter and sugar.

 - Add the flour, cornflour and ground ginger (image 1)

 - Add the chopped candied ginger, then pull it together into a dough (image 2)

 - Roll the dough out and cut out shapes, then place them on a baking tray (image 3)

 - Chill for 10 minutes, then bake